perfsonar/docs/low_cost_nodes.rst

 A number of folks in the perfSONAR community have been experimenting with running perfSONAR on low cost (less than $150) hardware such as the Raspberry Pi, the cubox, and the Liva.
 In general this works well, with some caveats.

-#. time sync issues: Some low end hardware have issues with clock drift, which impacts latency measurements.
+#.
+Time sync issues: Some low end hardware have issues with clock drift, which impacts latency measurements.
 #.
 CPU performance issues: current ARM processors are not able to push TCP much more than about 300Mbps.
 Celeron processors do better, and get around 930Mbps.
 #.
 None of these devices are powerful enough to run the full perfSONAR toolkit which install a measurement archive.